Reviewed by Akshay Thaman, IP and Policy Lead | 12 September 2024

 How the effective R&D tax relief rates will impact your business

-Rules of subsidisation under the new merged scheme
+Rules of subsidisation under the new merged RDEC scheme

 The previous SME scheme penalised businesses that received a form of subsidisation to offset the costs of their R&D project(s), perhaps in the form of grants or other funding.
 This limitation will be removed from the merged scheme, businesses with subsidised R&D projects will be able the full amount entitled to them should they meet the existing rules of the scheme.

 2021’s Autumn Budget saw Rishi Sunak announce the UK’s R&D reliefs will be focused to limit benefit to R&D done in the UK.
-This will be in force as part of the merged scheme.
-The idea behind this is to encourage the use of UK workforce and, in the long term, boost skills and jobs in the science and technology sector.
+This will be in force as part of the new merged RDEC scheme.
 Therefore, as a rule of thumb, overseas R&D costs will not be qualifying R&D expenditure under the merged scheme.
-However, there are exclusions to this rule in the form of a three-step test, should a claimant be able to satisfy all steps, the related overseas costs may be eligible:
+However, there are exclusions to this rule, detailed here Overseas restrictions under the new merged RDEC scheme.

-Contracted out R&D rules under the new merged scheme (subcontractor rules)
+Contracted out R&D rules under the new merged RDEC scheme (subcontractor rules)

 In November 2023, HM Treasury set out a technical note clarifying that in the merged scheme rules, the entity contracting out the R&D (customer) would be the entity eligible to claim R&D relief, not the subcontractor.
 The reasoning behind this principle is that it allows the company making the decision to do the R&D and bearing the financial risk to claim R&D relief.